ArgonDesign/alogic/doc/networks.md

     fifo_i = new fifo(WIDTH=32, DEPTH=512);
     ```

+<a href="http://afiddle.argondesign.com/?example=networks_instantiations.alogic">Fiddle with these instantiations here</a>.

 ### Port connections

+<a href="http://afiddle.argondesign.com/?example=networks_ports.alogic">Fiddle with these port connections here.</a>

 Once instances of entities have been created, the ports on these instances can
 be connected using the `->` operator: